annotation/text-fabric/tf/docs/about/annotate.md

 # Named Entity Recognition

+## Entities

+An *entity* is a thing in the real world that is referenced by specific pieces of text in the corpus.
+Think of persons, places, organizations.

+We mark up those text occurrences by creating nodes for those locations in the corpus and assigning feature values to the features `eid` (entity identifier) and `kind` (entity kind such as `PER`, `LOC`, `ORG`).

+We also make nodes for the groups of occurrences that have the same `eid` *and* the same *kind*.
+So `entity` nodes stand for individual persons, places or organizations, and `ent` nodes stand of single occurrences of them in the corpus.

+## Occurrences and identifiers

+`ent` nodes mark the text occurrences that refer to outside entities in the world.
+Different occurrences have different entity nodes, but they may refer to the same entity in the world.
+It is the entity identifier in combination with the kind of entity that unifies the various occurrences that refer to the same entity in the world.
+`entity`correspond 1-1 to the real world entities.

+The same occurrence may have multiple `ent` nodes.
+For example, if an occurrence `Amsterdam` refers to a location, a city council, and a ship at the same time, you might mark it up as

+*   `('amsterdam', 'LOC')`
+*   `('amsterdam', 'ORG')`
+*   `('amsterdam', 'SHIP')`

+Here you see that an entity in the real word is not solely identified by the `eid` feature, but by the *combination* of the `eid` and `kind` features.

+Of course, you are free to make the identifiers distinct if the same name refers to entities of different kinds.

+## How entities exist in a corpus

+Your corpus may already have entities, marked up by an automatic tool such as Spacy (see `tf.tools.myspacy`).
+In that case there is already a node type `ent` and features `eid` and `kind`.

+When you make manual annotations, the annotations are saved as TSV files.
+In order to create nodes for them in your corpus, you can use those TSV files, to bake the corresponding `ent` and `entity` nodes into your corpus.
+See `tf.ner.ner.NER.bakeEntities()`

+## Entity sets

+When you are in the process of manual marking entities, you create an entity *set*.
+You can give this a name, and the data you create will be stored under that name.

+## Sheets

+When you start by writing a spreadsheet with names, kinds and triggers and additional entity metadata, TF can read that, and it will create a name for the entity set based on the name of the spreadsheet, and preceded by a `.`.
+TF will recognize these sets as belonging to a spreadsheet as opposed to a manual annotation set.

 ## What kind of NER detection does TF support?

 Named Entity Recognition is a task for which automated tools exist.